sindu2296/AgentsToAllies/news/README.md

 ## Sample Queries

-Try these example queries with the pro version:
+Try these example queries with the concurrent version:
 1. "Round up AI chip and cloud infra news"
 2. "What happened in sports and health this morning?"
 3. "Give me business and tech headlines about big tech"